The Bayesian view of DESI DR2 with unimpeded: Evidence and tension in a combined analysis with CMB and supernovae across cosmological models: Results

 This numerical check confirms that the asymptotic $\chi^2(k{=}2)$ approximation is slightly conservative, with the Monte Carlo $p$-value being smaller than the Wilks estimate.
 This is extracted by integrating the tail probability of the test statistic exceeding $q_{\mathrm{obs}}$, leading to a Monte Carlo $p$-value of $p_{\mathrm{MC}} = 0.066$, in comparison to the Wilks estimate of $p_{\chi^2(2)} = 0.093$.
 This result is stable when varying the reference $\Lambda$CDM cosmology by $\pm 2\sigma$ along the degeneracy direction of the profile likelihood.
 We note that it would be prohibitive to perform this numerical check for more complex datasets due to the computational cost, primarily in evaluating the CMB likelihood.

 Even in this simplest case we observe a divergence in conclusions.
 We find a $1.8\sigma$ (Monte Carlo) significance to reject the null, while the Bayes factor is $\ln B = -1.47$, favouring the null hypothesis.
+The evidence decomposition (\cref{eq:evidence_decomposition}) makes the source of this discrepancy explicit: the fit improvement ($\Delta\chi^2_{\mathrm{MAP}} \approx -4.7$) contributes $\approx 2.35$ to $\ln B$ in favour of $w_0w_a$CDM, but the $\KL$ penalty---quantifying how much the posterior contracts relative to the prior in the $(w_0, w_a)$ subspace---more than absorbs this, yielding a net preference for $\Lambda$CDM.
+For the DESI DR2 + CMB (lensing) combination, this effect is even more striking: $\Delta\chi^2_{\mathrm{MAP}} = -12.5$ ($3.1\sigma$ frequentist) is entirely absorbed by the Ockham penalty, producing $\ln B = -0.57$ (\cref{tab:desi_comparison}).
 Unlike in parameter estimation, where frequentist and Bayesian methods can provide reliable and consistent cross-checks~\cite{Herold:2025hkb}, model comparison results can be inconsistent, and one must be explicit about which inferential target is being addressed.
 The Jeffreys--Lindley paradox, which we believe explains this discrepancy, has existed as a philosophical question in statistical inference for over 70 years, and its persistence in the literature is a testament to the fact that there is no universally accepted resolution.
 Both sides invoke it as a criticism of the other, with refutations appearing on a regular basis~\cite{wagenmakers_history_2022}.
 We do not expect to resolve this debate here, but we highlight a few features that are relevant to the present discussion.
 First, it is important to emphasise that the frequentist hypothesis test makes no statement about the probability of the alternative model.
 It only quantifies the probability of observing data at least as extreme as the observed data under the null hypothesis.
 As such, claims of significant evidence \emph{for} evolving dark energy are not directly quantified by the frequentist analysis.
 Secondly, while the Bayesian evidence is sensitive to the choice of prior, in this case that sensitivity provides a useful safeguard.
 Resolutions to the paradox often focus on adapting significance thresholds~\cite{pericchia_adaptative_2016}, noting that as the number of observations grows, the significance threshold should in turn be adapted.
 In effect, this is already embodied in the particle physics literature as the famous $5\sigma$ threshold for discovery~\cite{Lyons:2013yja}, a post-hoc calibration to mitigate false discovery claims.
 We contend that the Bayesian framework provides a natural mechanism to require stronger data in order to claim a discovery in this nested scenario.